xnyhps/capsdb/README.md

 ### Some of these are really old, are you sure they are still used?

 Sadly I have no idea.
-These were gathered over more than a decade, so I'm sure some are now not used anymore, but I don't have a way to check that.
+These were gathered over many years, so I'm sure some are now not used anymore, but I don't have a way to check that.

 ### Can I send pull requests with new caps?